biocommons/eutils/README.rst

   (7674180, 7674289), (7673700, 7673836), (7673534, 7673607),
   (7670608, 7670714), (7668401, 7669689)]

-  # and the mrna has a product, the resulting protein:
+  # and if the mrna has a product, the resulting protein:
   >>> str(mrna.products[0])
   'GeneCommentary(acv=NP_001119584.1,type=peptide,heading=Reference,label=isoform a)'